 Keep your new piercings healthy and clean with these products that promote healing:

 This all-natural spray promises to speed up your new piercing's healing process.
-It's formulated with lysozyme and sea salt, which together, help to remove crusted secretions and encourage healing.
+It's formulated with lysozyme and sea salt, which together, are meant to help remove crusted secretions and encourage healing.
 Super easy to use, the can spray allows you to treat the pierced area with little to no touching whatsoever.

 Some piercers swear by the use of emu oil as a natural remedy to speed healing after piercing.
-It's full of fatty acids that can relieve itching and inflammation and also works to reduce the instance of oozing that causes crusting.
+It's full of fatty acids that can relieve itching and inflammation and may also work to reduce the instance of oozing that causes crusting.

 A more affordable and easy-to-find option is a saline solution like this one from NeilMed.
-Highly recommended by most piercers, it is very effective when it comes to cleaning and healing a new piercing.
-It also serves as a viable substitute for sea salt soaks, so feel free to submerge your piercing into it for safe and pain-free cleaning.
+Highly recommended by most piercers, it also serves as a viable substitute for sea salt soaks, so feel free to submerge your piercing into it for safe and pain-free cleaning.